 As pupils enter Key Stage 2 at Haileybury Astana, more emphasis is placed on independence and taking responsibility for their own learning and behaviour.
 Pupils are expected to concentrate for longer periods of time and to take pride in their work.

-At Haileybury Astana, our Key Stage 2 pupils continue to expand upon their previous skills, knowledge and widen their horizons through child-centred globally relevant integrated topics covering aspects of history and geography as well as literacy.
+At Haileybury Astana, our Key Stage 2 pupils continue to expand upon their previous skills, and knowledge and widen their horizons through child-centred globally relevant integrated topics covering aspects of history and geography as well as literacy.
 With specialist teachers for Physical Education, swimming, music, Kazakh, Russian, Performing Arts and dance pupils at Haileybury Astana experience a rich, broad and balanced curriculum within a supportive learning environment enabling every pupil to thrive.

 Senior School - Pupils are taught all subjects by specialist teachers in the medium of English, with the exception of the language option subjects.
 The curriculum is rich and dynamic, drawing on a wide range of academic, creative and performance areas.
 In addition, the Co-Curricular Activities (CCA) programme in Years 7 to 9 is expanded to take into account the growing responsibility and maturity of this stage of education.
 This allows pupils to quickly gauge their interest and skills in new areas and subjects.